Check Mii Out Channel: Wii Message Board

-Check Mii Out was the first Wii channel that used the Wii message board.
+The Check Mii Out Channel was the first Wii channel that used the Wii message board.
 When WiiConnect24 was turned on, Nintendo would send a message as soon as new contests began or when a contest update was available, if the user had set up an Internet connection.
 If a user didn't want to receive these messages from Nintendo, they could opt out by going to the settings in the Check Mii Out Menu or the opt out button when viewing one of the messages that were sent to the Wii console.

 Wii Menu Icon

 Scrolling headlines of a contest and a picture above it appeared on the Check Mii Out Channel icon when an update to a contest was available.

 Highest Mii Ranking Level and Judging eye

 These stats were located in the "Mii Artisan Info" section of the Main Menu.
 The "Highest Mii Ranking" stat showed the highest ranking that the user had ever gotten on a contest, and the "Judging Eye" stat showed the user's most recent ranking for judging.
 Note that this was the user's most recent judging rank, not the best rank.